 On Monday, Chris Barnett, Orion Township’s supervisor, said GLWA representatives told him and other community officials that crews were making great progress at the break site.

-He also said that he has visited the site and will be visiting it again on Monday.
+He also said that he has visited the site and planned to visit again on Monday.

 “I would just ask our residents to let’s let the experts do what they do,” the supervisor said.
 “We’re doing the fix the right way the first time.
 In the meantime, our workarounds are working.
 We’re not gaining ground yet, and we’re certainly not out of the woods.”